Jeannelialbedo/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**

+**Schrödinger's Cat Clock**
+**Time is nonlinear.
+The cat is only in one state at any particular time.
+Press A or B to enter a particular time, you will be able to observe if the cat is alive or dead.
+Ultimately, are you able to enter a time when the cat is alive and dead simultaneously?
+Try pressing both A and B :)**

+**

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+***TENET/The Curious Case of Benjamin Button* - time reversed by presenting human growing from old to young**